 We are also evaluating the use of farnesyl transferase inhibitors, or FTIs, in combination with epidermal growth factor receptor, or EGFR, -targeted therapies to prevent emergence of resistance to EGFR-targeted therapies.
 At the American Association for Cancer Research Annual Meeting in April 2022, our collaboration partner, INSERM, the French National Institute of Health and Medical Research, released preclinical data supporting the potential of tipifarnib to prevent emergence of resistance to the EGFR tyrosine kinase inhibitor osimertinib in EGFR mutant non-small cell lung cancer, or NSCLC.
 Using Rho-pathway inhibitor screening, researchers at INSERM found that tipifarnib induced a complete clearance of drug-tolerant dormant cells, a potential mechanism of resistance to EGFR-targeted therapy in NSCLC.
 Several farnesylated targets were identified that appear to control the ability of tumor cells to enter and exit a drug-tolerant state.
 In parallel, using preclinical in vivo models of EGFR-mutated lung tumors, co-treatment with tipifarnib durably prevented relapse to osimertinib for up to six months, with no evidence of toxicity.
 Collectively, this mechanistic and translational research strongly supports the use of an FTI to prevent or delay the adaptive response to osimertinib in patients with EGFR-mutated NSCLC.
-We are preparing to initiate a Phase 1 clinical trial, which we plan to call the KURRENT-LUNG trial, of tipifarnib in combination with osimertinib in treatment-naïve locally advanced/metastatic EGFR mutated NSCLC and expect to initiate the KURRENT-LUNG trial of tipifarnib and osimertinib in the third quarter of 2022.
+We have initiated a Phase 1 clinical trial, which we call the KURRENT-LUNG trial, of tipifarnib in combination with osimertinib in treatment-naïve locally advanced/metastatic EGFR mutated NSCLC and expect to dose the first patient in the fourth quarter of 2022.